Vageesh12/DNA_SeqAnalyzer/README.md

 Codon Frequency — splits the entire sequence into non-overlapping triplets starting from position 0, counts each unique codon, and renders them as cards with a mini bar chart scaled relative to the most frequent codon.
 Codons are color-coded — green for standard, amber for Met (start), red for stop codons — using the standard genetic code lookup table hardcoded in the script.

-this also works offline after downloading the code file
+this also works offline after downloading the code file a lot of ai script has been used in this